Apple scab, or black spot, is caused by the fungus Venturia inaequalis. It infects:

 Some practical sanitation practices are:

-- Treat leaves on the tree immediately before leaf fall with a nitrogenous fertiliser to hasten leaf breakdown.
+- Treat leaves on the tree immediately before leaf fall with a nitrogenous fertiliser to speed up leaf breakdown.

 - Combine leaf mulching with a ground application of a nitrogenous fertiliser.